bphigg/558Project3/HighSchool.md

     ##
     ## Pre-processing: centered (40), scaled (40)
     ## Resampling: Cross-Validated (5 fold)
-    ## Summary of sample sizes: 5308, 5309, 5309, 5308, 5310
+    ## Summary of sample sizes: 5309, 5308, 5309, 5310, 5308
     ## Resampling results:
     ##
     ##   logLoss
-    ##   0.5369436
+    ##   0.5446483
     ##
     ## Tuning parameter 'C' was held constant at a value of 1

-SVM is a viable model as it has an logloss of .5344.
+SVM is a viable model as it has an logloss similar to the other models.
 The model does better with more complex data making it better with higher dimensional data,

 # Final Model Selection